COMP2521UNSW/sanitisers-guide/glossary/runtime/README.md

 - `load from` means you've tried to read the data at the memory address
 - `member access within` means the pointer was to a struct, and you've tried to access one of its fields using `->`

+Often, you will get a `member access within pointer ... for type 'struct x'` along side a `store to/load from address ... for type 'y'`.
+You should focus on the `member access` part - the `store to/load from` is usually the type of the struct field you attempted to access.

 Typically, this error comes along with a [SEGV on unknown address](../SEGV-unknown-address) error, so see the explanations and examples there for more information on debugging.

 **Note**: If the address in the error message is `0xbebebebebebebebe` then this is definitely an uninitialised pointer, since this is the default value used for uninitialised values.
+If you aren't already using it, switching to MemorySanitizer may be useful for debugging this.
 See an example [here](../SEGV-unknown-address/uninitialised-ptr).

 ## null pointer
 Hopefully this error is pretty straightforward - it occurs when you try to access a NULL pointer.
 Below is an example: